fadden/CiderPress2/WineNotes.md

 It may be useful to included a "README.txt" in the ZIP archive with the quarantine removal instructions.
 Also, you should remove the CiderPress II settings file, so users start with a fresh installation.
-In "CP2Mac.app", navigate to `Contents/SharedSupport/prefix/drive_c/Program Files`.
+In `CP2Mac106.app`, navigate to `Contents/SharedSupport/prefix/drive_c/Program Files`.
 There, you'll find the directory you installed (e.g. `cp2_1.0.6_win-x86_sc`).
 Remove `CiderPress2-settings.json` from it.
+(The settings file is created on first use, so an alternative is to create the package before testing the app.)

 Running x86 code on Apple Silicon requires Rosetta 2 to be installed.
 The system will offer to install it automatically the first time an x86 application